 It was a heroic socialist use of the parliamentary system.
 But this success bred disaster.
 The German socialists were brilliant parliamentary advocates.
 Over the next decades their representation in parliament grew, and their party became focused on contesting and winning elections.
 The socialist movement became entangled and absorbed into the kingdom it was fighting against.

-By the time World War One began in 1914, the German socialist movement had become so transformed that its parliamentary wing supported it.
+By the time World War One began in 1914, the German socialist movement had become so transformed that its parliamentary wing supported that imperialist war, which was so many times more horrific than the war against which Bebel and Liebknecht had spoken.
 The most important socialist party in Western Europe became pro-war and counter-revolutionary.
 Many factors led to this betrayal, but the entanglement in the parliamentary system was an important one.

 Yet socialists can’t ignore parliament.
-It’s where official politics happens, where bills become law and where social priorities are decided.
+It’s where official politics happens, where bills become law and where social priorities are apparently decided.
 By contrast, political and democratic decision-making is excluded from our working life, and from our apparently private worries.
-(This is why the socialist call for political class struggle and the feminist slogan “the personal is political” have both been so significant.)
+(This is why the socialist call for "political class struggle" and the feminist slogan “the personal is political” have both been so significant.)